gildas/go-logger/README.md

 Here is a list of all the converters:

 - `BunyanConverter`, the default converter (does nothing, actually),
+- `CloudWatchConverter` produces logs that are nicer with AWS CloudWatch log viewer.
 - `PinoConverter` produces logs that can be used by [pino](http://getpino.io),
 - `StackDriverConverter` produces logs that are nicer with Google StackDriver log viewer,

+**Note**: When you use converters, their output will most probably not work anymore with `bunyan`.
+That means you cannot have both worlds in the same Streamer.
+In some situation, you can survive this by using several streamers, one converted, one not.

 ### Writing your own Converter